-- A portion of funds are provided directly to identified schools to cover staffing and program costs. - Funds are transferred to CSSDI which then provides funding to CHDI to cover that agency's staffing and program costs, as well as to fund contracts with other service providers with unique skill sets (e.g., CABLE for police training and FAVOR for family engagement activities). - Approved associated costs include personnel, indirect costs, training costs and incidentals.
+- A portion of funds are provided directly to identified schools to cover staffing and program costs. - Additional funds are transferred from CSSD and the State Department of Mental Health and Addiction Services (DMHAS) to CSDE, in addition to appropriated funds, which then provides funding to CHDI to cover that agency's staffing and program costs, as well as to fund contracts with other service providers with unique skill sets (e.g., CABLE for police training and FAVOR for family engagement activities). - Approved associated costs include personnel, indirect costs, training costs and incidentals.